friendly-bits/geoip-shell/Documentation/DETAILS.md

 `geoip-shell configure -p [tcp|udp]:[allow|block]:[all|<ports>]`: specify ports geoip blocking will apply (or not apply) to, for tcp or udp.
 To specify ports for both tcp and udp, use the `-p` option twice.
 For more details, read [NOTES.md](/Documentation/NOTES.md), sections 8-10.

+`geoip-shell configure -r <[user_country_code]|none>` : Specify user's country code.
+Used to prevent accidental lockout of a remote machine. `none` disables this feature.

 `geoip-shell configure -s <"schedule_expression"|disable>` : enables automatic ip lists updates and configures the schedule for the periodic cron job which implements this feature. `disable` disables automatic ip lists updates.

 `geoip-shell configure -o <true|false>` : No backup.
 If set to 'true', geoip-shell will not create a backup of ip lists and firewall rules after applying changes, and will automatically re-fetch ip lists after each reboot.
 Default is 'true' for OpenWrt, 'false' for all other systems.

 `geoip-shell configure -a <path>` : Set custom path to directory where backups and the status file will be stored.
 Default is '/tmp/geoip-shell-data' for OpenWrt, '/var/lib/geoip-shell' for all other systems.

+`geoip-shell configure -w <ipt|nft>`: specify the backend firewall management utility to use with geoip-shell. `ipt` for iptables, `nft` for nftables.
+Default is nftables if it is present in the system

 `geoip-shell showconfig` : prints the contents of the config file.